dannycmd/sudoku-solver/README.md

 # sudoku-solver
-Uses recursion to solve a sudoku puzzle.
+Uses recursion to solve a sudoku puzzle with Python.

 If the grid provided is empty it will give all possible sudoku solutions.